LabPy/lantz/docs/tutorial.rst

     if __name__ == '__main__':
-        inst = SignalGenerator('localhost', 5678)
+        with SignalGenerator('localhost', 5678) as inst:
             print('The identification of this instrument is : ' + inst.idn)

 The code is straight forward.
 We first import TCPDriver from lantz.network (the Lantz module for network related functions).